wwu-webtech/ashlar/README.md

 In the terminal, navigate into the ashlar director `cd ashlar`, then run `lando init`

-  * Select custom from the recipe list
+  * Select drupal8 from the recipe list (even though we are not utilizing Drupal in this instance, selecting drupal8 as a recipe will allow composer to be installed)
   * Don't enter anything for Pantheon machine token (just hit enter)
   * Webroot should be this folder `.`
   * You can call the app whatever you want